What is digital transformation for small businesses?

 What is digital transformation?

 Digital transformation is the complete integration of digital technology across all business areas to fundamentally change how you operate and deliver value to customers.
+It goes beyond adding new software.

-- Replace manual systems with connected digital solutions
+- replace manual systems with connected digital solutions

-- Shift how your team works and thinks about technology
+- shift how your team works and thinks about technology

-- Plan strategically to ensure a smooth rollout and measurable results
+- plan strategically to ensure a smooth rollout and measurable results

 Types of digital transformation